 It doesn’t matter whether a company is running with an existing big brand or trying to catapult a new one off the launch-pad, whiskey remains a commercial investment of note.

-Consider, to name but two examples of many, who Jim Beam is using actress Mila Kunis to attract millennials, or how Haig Club has practically built something completely new out of an existing brand by linking up with the masculinity and intrigue of David Beckham.
+Consider, to name but two examples of many, how Jim Beam is using actress Mila Kunis to attract millennials, or how Haig Club has practically built something completely new out of an existing brand by linking up with the masculinity and intrigue of David Beckham.

 Heritage, too, has emerged as an attractive playground for distillers all over the world.
 A prominent example of this is Buffalo Trace (US).
 The brand uses its products to tell genuine and timeless stories by naming their variants after those figures that played an important role either in the distillery itself or in the broader development of the beverage itself.
 Examples include the E.H.
 Taylor, Stagg Jr., the Jr. Collection, and Blanton’s Single Barrel.